This article contains affiliate links.

 Handling Interference

-While I was testing, I paid attention to the display on the back of the Garmin Xero C1 to see how it handled the other shooters in the lanes around me.
+During initial testing, I paid attention to the display on the back of the Garmin Xero C1 to see how it handled the other shooters in the lanes around me.
 It was detecting the impulse from their shots, and even moved to start “calculating” the velocity, but then never actually displayed the calculation.
 Despite it triggering repeatedly, it never once logged someone else’s shot as being part of my string.

 I don’t know what voodoo Garmin did to make that happen, but I was impressed.